Context-Aware Sparse Deep Coordination Graphs: Case Study: Learning Sparse Graphs on

 We are particularly interested in the dynamics and results of sparse graph learning.
-Therefore, we carry out a case study on $\mathtt{Sensors}$.
-When training \name~on this task, we select edges with $10\%$ edges with largest $\zeta_{ij}^{q_\text{var}}$ values to construct sparse graphs.
+Therefore, we carry out a case study on $\mathtt{Sensor}$.
+When training \name~on this task, we select $10\%$ edges with largest $\zeta_{ij}^{q_\text{var}}$ values to construct sparse graphs.

-\textbf{Interpretable sparse coordination graphs.} In Fig.~\ref{fig:three} right, we show a screenshot of the game with the learned coordination graph at this timestep.
+\textbf{Interpretable sparse coordination graphs.} In Fig.~\ref{fig:three} right, we show a screenshot of the game with the learned coordination graph at a certain timestep.
 We can observe that all edges in the learned graph involve agents around the targets.
+Let's see the case of $\mathtt{agent\ 8}$.
 The action proposed by the individual utility function of $\mathtt{agent\ 8}$ is to scan $\mathtt{target\ 1}$.
 After coordinating its action with other agents, $\mathtt{agent\ 8}$ changes its action selection and scans target $\mathtt{target\ 2}$, resulting in an optimal solution for the given configuration.
 This result is in line with our theoretical analysis in Sec.~\ref{sec:q-based_graph}.
 The most important edges can be characterized by a large $\zeta$ value.

-\textbf{Influence of graph sparseness on performance.} It is worth noting that with fewer edges in the coordination graph, \name~have better performance than DCG on sensors (Fig.~\ref{fig:three} left).
+\textbf{Influence of graph sparseness on performance.} It is worth noting that with fewer edges in the coordination graph, \name~has better performance than DCG on $\mathtt{Sensor}$ (Fig.~\ref{fig:three} left, where the median performance and 25\%-75\% percentiles are shown).
 This observation may be counter-intuitive at the first glance.
-To study this problem, we load the model after convergence learned by \name~and DCG, gradually remove edges from the full coordination graph, and check the change of successfully scanned targets and the obtained reward.
-Edges are removed in the descending order of $\zeta_{ij}^{q_{\text{var}}}$.
-Results are shown in Fig.~\ref{fig:three} middle.
+To study this problem, we load the model after convergence learned by \name~and DCG, gradually remove edges from the full graph in the ascending order of $\zeta_{ij}^{q_{\text{var}}}$, and check the change of scanned targets and the obtained reward.
+Results are shown in Fig.~\ref{fig:three} middle and Fig.~\ref{fig:dcg_gradually_more}.

-It can be observed that the performance of DCG (both the number of scanned targets and return) does not change with the number of edges in the coordination graph.
-In another word, only the individual utility function contributes to action selection.
-Screenshots shown in Fig.~\ref{fig:case} (right column) are in line with this observation.
-With more edges, DCG each makes a less optimal decision: agent 14 no longer scans target 2.
+It can be observed that the performance of DCG (the number of scanned targets) does not change with the number of edges.
+In another word, only the individual utility function contributes to scanning targets.
+Screenshots shown in Fig.~\ref{fig:case} (right column) align with this observation.
+With more edges, DCG makes a less optimal decision: $\mathtt{agent\ 4}$, $\mathtt{5}$, and $\mathtt{9}$ no longer scan target 1.